terminal-labs/salt-netops-lab/README.md

 $ salt -I 'proxy:*' state.sls states.configure_devices
 ```

-Notice the output coloration upon success, changes, etc. We now have a powerful salt configuration state!
+Notice the output coloration upon success, changes, etc. We now have a powerful custom salt configuration state!

 Notice the state’s idempotency.
 We can apply the same state again and will expect no perturbation since we are already in our desired configuration.